elmiko/elmiko.github.io/_posts/2026-04-08-kubecon-eu-2026-retrospective.markdown

 After the 101 session I had to find the panel where I was a particpant, unfortunately the room was on the opposite end of the convention center and I had to make haste.
 Thankfully, I made it with time to spare.
 The panel went great and we had about 150 people in the room to hear us talk about a possible future for secure booting and attestation in Kubernetes.
 In some respects this is new territory for the
-Kubernetes community tackle, although there are bespoke implementations of this style of booting, we would like to develop best practices that the community as a whole can rely on.
+Kubernetes community to tackle, although there are bespoke implementations of this style of booting, we would like to develop best practices that the community as a whole can rely on.
 This will be important if we want to include secure boot activities in projects like kOps and
 Cluster API.
 While there is more work to be done, we had an excellent conversation and got many good ideas from interacting with the audience.
 I'm hopeful that some of the work I'm doing with the Cluster API community to improve ignition support will also help with the workflows